Nicola Godfrey, Spence Agricultural Scholar 2022

 My name is Nicola, and I was a Young Farmer and Chairman of Westlands Young Farmers Club in Sittingbourne, Kent.
 I joined this club in 2015 when I became a pupil at Westlands Secondary School and loved every second of working on the school farm.

 Because of all my great experiences of agriculture (primarily livestock based) on this farm, my passion for the field grew.
 I had always wanted to go to university, so deciding which degree to study came easy to me.
 I loved the University of Nottingham as soon as I found their page on UCAS and knew I wanted to study agricultural and livestock science here.
-The modules for this course also lined up with my primary interests: climate change, agricultural sustainability and animal nutrition.
+The modules for this course also lined up with my primary interests: bovine reproduction, agricultural sustainability and animal nutrition.
 I will study these topics at some point in my academic career and link to my ambitions following my graduation.
 I have looked into becoming a climate scientist, studying the effects of climate change related to cattle production, or an animal nutritionist, helping to find feed for livestock to help them to efficiently grow to their full potential.

 The Centre for Dairy Science Innovation also swayed my decision to put Nottingham as my first choice due to its primary aims and research technology.
 This farm has an amazing layout and management that allows the cattle to be part of trials in comfortable conditions.